idealogica/indi/readme.md

 ## 7. Delegates

-InDI can interact with any container-interop compliant dependency injection container.
+InDI can interact with any PSR-11 compliant dependency injection container.
 You can pass foreign container instance as a constructor argument to share values form it in two modes: